Deep Face Restoration: A Survey: Technical Development Review

+\textbf{Residual Learning and Dense Connections}.
+Residual learning and dense connections are two widely adopted strategies in face restoration to enable deeper networks, mitigate gradient issues, and promote feature reuse.

+\textit{Residual Learning}.
+Introduced in ResNet by He \etal~\cite{he2016deep}, residual blocks use skip connections to alleviate vanishing/exploding gradients and allow deeper architectures.
+Many face restoration methods~\cite{chen2018fsrnet,kim2019progressive,hu2021face,chen2021progressive} adopt residual learning, which can be categorized into two types:

+\begin{itemize} \item Global Residual Learning (GRL) focuses on predicting the residual between the input and target images rather than generating the clean image directly~\cite{tai2017image}.
+Since most residual values are near zero, this simplifies learning and improves convergence~\cite{chen2021progressive,yang2020hifacegan,zhang2022blind}.

+\item Local Residual Learning (LRL) applies residual connections within network modules.
+It is frequently used to stabilize training and enhance feature extraction~\cite{wang2017deepdeblur,bulat2018learn,wang2021towards}.
+For instance, Chen \etal~\cite{chen2018fsrnet} utilize residual blocks in FSRNet to construct coarse/fine SR networks and a prior estimation module.
+Some works combine GRL and LRL to leverage the benefits of both~\cite{yang2020hifacegan,chudasama2021comsupresnet,zhang2022blind}. \end{itemize}

+\textit{Dense Connections}.
+Huang \etal~\cite{huang2017densely} propose DenseNet, where each layer connects to all preceding layers.
+This architecture encourages feature reuse, strengthens gradient flow, and supports multi-level feature fusion.
+In face restoration, dense connections have proven effective~\cite{tu2021joint,jiang2020dual,liu2020densely}.
+For example, Tu \etal~\cite{tu2021joint} apply dense links in the decoder to enhance spatial detail reconstruction.
+Jiang \etal~\cite{jiang2020dual} further integrate residual, dense, and recursive modules in DPDFN, forming a memory-driven sub-network that improves information flow and boosts performance.

+\textbf{Attention Mechanism}.
 With the successes of the attention mechanism in various vision tasks, the attention mechanism has been widely employed in face restoration networks~\cite{hu2021face,cao2017attention,kim2019progressive}.
-Among them, the utilized attention techniques can be divided into channel attention, spatial attention, hybrid attention and other attention mechanism.
+Among them, the utilized attention techniques can be divided into channel attention, spatial attention, hybrid attention, and other attention mechanisms.

-\textbf{Channel Attention}.
+\textit{Channel Attention}.
 The channel attention is to learn the relative weights between feature channels and make the model focus on the important feature channels.
-The basic channel blocks are shown in Fig.~\ref{fig:basic_block} (c-d).
-Chudasama \etal \cite{chudasama2021comsupresnet} propose an E-ComSupResNet network with channel attention to super-resolve low resolution face images.
+For example, Chudasama \etal \cite{chudasama2021comsupresnet} propose an E-ComSupResNet network with channel attention to super-resolve low-resolution face images.
 In E-ComSupResNet, it integrates the channel attention into the Resblock to rescale the channel-wise feature maps adaptively.